awsdocs/iam-user-guide/doc_source/id_credentials_temp_control-access_assumerole.md

 ### Role Permission Policy<a name="permissions-assume-role-example-role-access-policy"></a>

 In this example, you call the `AssumeRole` API operation without the optional `Policy` parameter\.
-The permissions assigned to the temporary credentials are determined by the permission policy of the role being assumed\.
+The permissions assigned to the temporary credentials are determined by the permissions policy of the role being assumed\.
 The following example permissions policy grants the role permission to list all objects that are contained in an S3 bucket named `productionapp`\.
 It also allows the role to get, put, and delete objects within that bucket\.

 **Example Role Permission Policy**